Freight Shipping from San Diego to Atlanta

 How much does it cost to ship freight from San Diego to Atlanta?

-Full truckload (FTL) rates from San Diego, CA to Atlanta, GA currently range from $5,276-$6,503 for a standard dry van load over the 2,454-mile route.
+Full truckload (FTL) rates from San Diego, CA to Atlanta, GA currently range $5,276-$6,503 (roughly $2.15-$2.65 per mile over 2,454 miles).
 LTL shipments typically cost $1,550-$2,486 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Atlanta?